Loudoun Workforce Resource Center Partners

 Crossroads Jobs is a free employment service, connecting capable applicants with marketplace jobs.
 Job applicants are required to participate in a week-long series of interviews and workshops, after which they work with a job counselor to find a suitable job.
 Employers are contacted on a regular basis for current job openings.

-Department of Aging and Rehabilitative Services (DARS)
+Department for Aging and Rehabilitative Services (DARS)

 In partnership with people with disabilities and their families, the Virginia Division of Rehabilitative Services collaborates with the public and private sectors to provide and advocate for the highest quality services that empower individuals with disabilities to maximize their employment, independence and full inclusion into society.